emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/workspaces-migration-guide.md

 ## Inspecting Logs

-The API for inspecting logs is fairly close to what it was in Axion Simulator, but there are still some things you should keep in mind when migrating.
+The API for inspecting logs is fairly close to what it was in Fermi Simulator, but there are still some things you should keep in mind when migrating.
 Let's take the same transaction we used in the [batch transactions](#batch-transactions) section and try to inspect its logs.
-This is how one would check that the transaction logged a specific message in a certain position with Axion Simulator:
+This is how one would check that the transaction logged a specific message in a certain position with Fermi Simulator:

 ```rust title="Logs - near-sdk-sim"
 assert_eq!(